CoreyPhillipsOfficial/note-taker/README.md

 # note-taker

 ## In this application, I created the backend for a note-taking application.
 The user inputs a title, and then the note they'd like to remember.
 The application stores the note in a .json file so that the note can be recalled later.
 The user may also delete a note, by clicking the trash button.
-This is beneficial for someone with a busy schedule who wants to take down notes to remember for later, and also delete notes as they see fit.
+This is beneficial for someone with a busy schedule who wishes to store notes for later, and also delete notes as they see fit.

 Link: <a href="https://intense-earth-26195-5badd8721698.herokuapp.com/">Note Taker</a>